Tainted\\Coders

 });

-But its more common to implement our own interfaces for creating our bundles to reduce the boilerplate:
+But its recommended to implement your own interfaces for creating our bundles to reduce the boilerplate:

 impl PlayerBundle {